RickCarlino/KoalaCards/README.md

 ## Costs (April 2023) 💰

 The app uses Google Cloud and OpenAI APIs, and neither of these services is free.
-A 15 minute session on the app costs about $0.01 USD for GPT-3.5 access, while the cost of Speech-to-text/Text-to-speech for a much longer session is 1 cent USD / session.
+Doing two sessions which generate three new phrases (while reviewing older phrases) costs $0.04 in July of 2023.
+Phrase generation is significantly more expensive than reviewing.
+The cost of Speech-to-text/Text-to-speech for a much longer session is 1 cent USD / session.
 Because of caching mechanisms, text-to-speech becomes cheaper over time.

 ## Better Name Needed 📛